 Follow FLEETSTREET on Instagram and TikTok.

-Listen, we won’t take it to heart if our stories about health and fitness aren’t enough for you.
+Listen, we won’t take it to heart if our articles, profiles and features about health and fitness aren’t enough for you.
 We just want what’s best for you: a healthy, happy life.
-So that’s why we are excited to launch this list of Canada’s best-selling health and wellness books (data provided by Audible).
+So that’s why we are excited to publish this list of Canada’s best-selling health and wellness books (March 2025 data provided by Audible).
 So, take a browse and see what you should suggest for your next self-help book club read.

 The top 10 health and wellness books in Canada